Journal

 Having a hot tub or a swimming pool is a great feature to have in your holiday cottage!

-Before installing either of these, its really important to make sure that they are thoroughly cleaned, maintained and are safe to use at all times. i.e. for pools, making sure that there are no loose tiles and that any pool steps are fixed properly.
+Before installing either of these, it’s really important to make sure that they are thoroughly cleaned, maintained and safe to use at all times. i.e. for pools, make sure that there are no loose tiles and that any pool steps are fixed properly.

 A hot tub can increase revenue for a holiday let up by up to 37%!
 You will need to empty, clean and re-fill your hot tub after every guest leaves.

-As the safety of your guests should be priority, it’s important that the hot tub is compliant with (HSG) 282.
+As the safety of your guests should be a priority, the hot tub must be compliant with (HSG) 282.

 Financial Responsibilities